-Upholding a social responsibility, Maya Gallery engages the public in creating an awareness and appreciation of local arts.
+Upholding a social responsibility, Maya Gallery engages the public in creating an awareness and appreciation of art.
 The gallery offers workshops, learning journeys, art activities and corporate art retreats to promote team-building and bonding for corporate organisations, institutions and groups.
 It works with charities to help them in their fund-raising efforts through the curation of art auction exhibitions.
 It has designed and published catalogues, produced music performances, and hosted book clubs and film screenings.

 Masturah Sha’ari holds a Master of Arts in Asian Art Histories from Goldsmiths, University of London through LASALLE College of the Arts, Singapore.
 She graduated with a Bachelor of Arts, majoring in Economics and Malay Studies, from the National University of Singapore, and a Diploma in Design Communication from LASALLE.
 She has worked at the Institute of Contemporary Arts Singapore (ICAS) and International Enterprise Singapore.

 An accomplished designer, she has designed numerous publications, including the award-winning "The Mango Tree" and "Leluhur: Singapore's Kampong Gelam", winner of the 2021 NUS History Prize.
 She is also a recipient of the Certificate of Commendation at the Conqueror Horseman Design & Print Awards (2000).